bkaszuba/TextRecognition/resources/reuters21578/README.txt

    A test collection for text categorization contains, at minimum, a set of texts and, for each text, a specification of what categories that text belongs to.
-For the Reuters-21578 collection the documents are Reuters newswire stories, and the categories are five different sets of content related categories.
+For the TextRecognition-21578 collection the documents are TextRecognition newswire stories, and the categories are five different sets of content related categories.
 For each document, a human indexer decided which categories from which sets that document belonged to.
 The category sets are as follows: